 For the longest time, landing pages were static.
 And you have to admit that even when it has well-written content, eye-catching graphics, and a clear-cut CTA, a static landing page can still come across as dull.

 In a world where animation is becoming more prevalent, more websites are making landing pages more dynamic.
 A mix of web animation and interactive elements does give any landing page more life.
 Dynamic landing pages are better at catching the attention of people and are more engaging, which can help generate more leads.

 Some get the impression that web animations are only there to keep users interested, like in the case of animated loading sequences.
 Micro animations, however, can be so much more useful than that, as they can be used to help your visitors interact with the products you’re offering.
-Websites that sell clothes, for example, can use micro animations to show customers what they would look like in their products.
+Check out the website we did for Red Mirror for some great micro-animations!

 Dark mode design